NEMSLinux/nems-docs/basic/platforms.rst

 --------------------

 -  64-Bit
--  80  Virtual Hard Disk (Dynamic / Thin Provisioning)
+-  80 GB Virtual Hard Disk (Dynamic / Thin Provisioning where supported)
--  4  RAM
+-  4 GB RAM

 Deployment Notes
 ----------------

--  Before booting, you must configure your virtual Network Interface to use your actual  in Bridged mode.
+-  **Network Bridge** - Before booting, you must configure your virtual Network Interface to use your actual LAN in Bridged mode.
--  While configuring your virtual Network Interface, you must generate a new MAC address for the virtual NIC.
+-  **Unique MAC Address** - While configuring your virtual Network Interface, you must generate a new MAC address for the virtual NIC.
 If your hypervisor does not offer a feature to automatically generate a MAC address you can visit `nemslinux.com/api/mac <https://nemslinux.com/api/mac>`__ to